mattmcspirit/hybridworkshop/steps/2_DeployAzSHCI.md

 ![Joined the domain in the Create Cluster wizard](/media/wac_domain_joined_ga.png "Joined the domain in the Create Cluster wizard")

-5. On the **Install features** page, Windows Admin Center will query the nodes for currently installed features, and will request you install required features.
-Click **Install features**.
-This will take a few moments - once complete, click **Next**
+1. On the **Install features** page, Windows Admin Center will query the nodes for currently installed features, and will typically request you install required features.
+In this case, all features have been previously installed to save time, as this would take a few moments.
+Once reviewed, click **Next**

 ![Installing required features in the Create Cluster wizard](/media/wac_installed_features_ga.png "Installing required features in the Create Cluster wizard")

 6. On the **Install updates** page, Windows Admin Center will query the nodes for available updates, and will request you install any that are required.
-Optionally, click **Install updates**.
-This will take a few moments - once complete, click **Next**
+For the purpose of this guide and to save time, we'll ignore this and click **Next**
 7. On the **Install hardware updates** page, in a nested environment it's likely you'll have no updates, so click **Next**
 8. On the **Restart servers** page, if required, click **Restart servers**